Volkswagen ID.5 interior, tech and comfort

 Infotainment and tech

-You can’t miss the 12.0-inch infotainment.
+You can’t miss the 12.0-inch infotainment screen.
 It dominates your eyeline and on first inspection it looks the part, with its bright and easy to read screen.
 Despite its size, it’s still a smaller set-up than you get in rivals such as the Tesla Model Y, and Ford Mustang Mach-E.

 Don’t expect to jump in and use it straight away.
 It does take a bit of getting used to.
-There are a set of shortcuts at the bottom of the screen, which help you get to different setups, such as the climate control.
+There are a set of shortcuts at the bottom of the screen, which help you get to different menus, such as the climate controls.
 But then you still need to prod at a screen to turn the heating up, rather than use a physical dial.

 It works well with Apple CarPlay and Android Auto and offers wireless connectivity for both, although during our testing a considerable lag would occur the longer you drove.
 For instance, if you were two hours into a drive and wanted to change song, there would be a five second delay between you pressing the button and the track changing.